lmorchard/plugindir/README.markdown

 ## Install

+* Note: In general, files ending in "-dist" are meant to be copied to a local version without "-dist" and modified for your installation.

 * Create a MySQL database using application/config/sql/current.sql as schema

-* In general, files ending in "-dist" are meant to be copied to a local version without the "-dist" and modified for your installation.

 * Copy htdocs/htaccess-dist to htdocs/.htaccess
     * Edit htdocs/.htaccess to adjust RewriteBase if site base URL path is not '/'